Movement and Cogntion

 - Movement and Attention (5)

-Even if an active motor output (i.e. a movement of the body) may not occur when learning something new, the movement center of the brain, the cerebellum, is actively working to sequence, time, practice, correct and rehearse this new skill before it is ever carried out.
-That is how strongly movement and learning are connected!
+The amazing truth that these studies point to is that even if an active motor output (i.e. a movement of the body) may not occur when learning something new, the movement center of the brain, the cerebellum, is still actively working during all of these above learning experiences.
+During learning (of language/memory/attention or anything through the visual system such as reading new material) the cerebellum is actively working to sequence, time, practice, correct and rehearse these new skill before it is ever carried out.
+This just goes to show how strongly interconnected movement and learning of all kinds are!

 A study out of the University of Illinois discovered a link between fitness levels of 9 and 10-year old children, cortical thickness and math scores.
 Specifically, the study positively correlated higher fitness levels with higher math scores and thinner cortical sections, signifying higher brain maturation.